-Six semesters of directly supervised clinical field experience are required for graduation.
-These field experience courses must be completed under the direct supervision of qualified clinical instructors (Preceptors), in an approved clinical setting; they are required and available only for students selected into the CAATE Accredited ATP.
-The required field experience courses must be distributed over at least six semesters, coinciding with ATP 230, ATP 232, ATP 350, ATP 355, ATP 450 and ATP 455.
+Six semesters (800 clinical hours) of directly supervised ATP clinical field experience is required for graduation.
+The clinical education hours must be completed under the direct supervision of qualified clinical instructors (preceptors), in an approved clinical setting; the clinical education hours are required and available only for students into the CAATE Accredited ATP.
+The required clinical education hours must be distributed over at least six semesters, coinciding with ATP 230 (100 hours), ATP 232 (100 hours), ATP 350 (150 hours), ATP 355 (150 hours), ATP 450 (150 hours) and ATP 455 (150 hours).
 Please see your advisor for additional field experience requirements.